rockballslab/saaskit/README.md

 You answer two questions (domain + email).
 Everything else is generated automatically — passwords, encryption keys, reverse proxy config, TLS certificates.

 > [!NOTE]
-> saas-kit is designed to run **on top of vps-secure**.
+> SAASKIT is designed to run **on top of vps-secure**.
 If your VPS is not hardened yet, start there first — it takes 15 minutes too.
 See [Prerequisites](#prerequisites).

 ---